scriptcs-contrib/scriptcs-rebus/README.md

     Require<RebusScriptBus>()
 		.ConfigureRabbitBus("MyMessageQueue", "ampq://remoteserver")
 		.Send<string>("Message from RabbitMQ")

+Receiving messages over RabbitMQ, is similar to MSMQ, with the same exceptions as sending, i.e.:

+	    Require<RebusScriptBus>()
+		.ConfigureRabbitBus("MyMessageQueue", "ampq://remoteserver")
+		.Receive<string>(x => Console.WriteLine(x))
+		.Start()

+### Using Azure Service Bus
+The third, and last option, is to use the Azure Service Bus as transport layer.
+Like the RabbitMQ option, the Azure Service Bus option requires a separate dependency:

+    scriptcs -install ScriptCs.Rebus.AzureServiceBus

+Configuration is similar to MSMQ and RabbitMQ, with a few exceptions:

+    Require<RebusScriptBus>()
+		.ConfigureAzureBus("MyMessageQueue", "Endpoint=sb://someConnectionString")
+		.Send<string>("Message from Azure Service Bus")

+Receiving messages is similar to MSMQ and RabbitMQ.

+To use the Azure Service Bus option you are required to create an Azure Service Bus yourself.
+ScriptCs.Rebus will create the queue.

 ## Basic Usage from Script
 The examples from above apply to scripts.
 Put the send and receive code into two `.csx` files, lets call them `send.csx` and `receive.csx`, and execute them by typing the following from a command prompt: